IbsYoussef/Ascii-Art/README.md

     ├── output6_thinkertoy.txt
     └── output7.txt

-8 directories, 23 files
+12 directories, 31 files
 ```
 ---

 ## ✨ Features
 - 🖊️ Takes user input from the command line and renders it as ASCII art
-- 🎨 Supports multiple banner styles (`standard`, `shadow`, and `thinkertoy`)
+- 🎨 Supports multiple banner styles (`standard`, `shadow`, `thinkertoy`)
 - 📜 Handles multi-line input using `\n` escape characters
-- 💡 Clean and modular Go codebase for easy readability and maintenance
+- 💡 Clean and modular Go codebase for easy readability and testing
-- ⚙️ Fully runnable from the terminal — just one simple command
+- 🧩 Embeds banner files into the binary for portability
+- ⚙️ Cross-platform builder with auto `.zip` packaging support
 ---

 ## 🚀 Usage Instructions